Batik Air Review: Kuala Lumpur to Perth (2025)

 Last Updated:

-I flew Malindo Air from Kuala Lumpur to Perth in July 2023 on the way home from our incredible 4-month adventure to Japan & Europe.
-Having flown with many of the South East Asian budget airlines (like AirAsia, Scoot and VietJet), this was my first time trying Malindo Air and I wasn’t quite sure what to expect.
+I flew Batik Air from Kuala Lumpur to Perth in July 2023 on the way home from our incredible 4-month adventure to Japan & Europe.
+Having flown with many of the South East Asian budget airlines (like AirAsia, Scoot and VietJet), this was my first time trying Batik Air, and I wasn’t quite sure what to expect.

-Read on for all you need to know about this low-cost carrier, my detailed Malindo Airlines review experience and discover whether I’d fly with them again.
+Read on for all you need to know about this low-cost carrier, my detailed Batik Air review experience and discover whether I’d fly with them again.

-At the time of writing, Malindo Air has two to three daily flights between Kuala Lumpur and Perth, offering travellers a wide range of departure times between the two cities.
-Fares start from around A$200 for flights from Kuala Lumpur to Perth.
+At the time of writing, Batik Air has two to three daily flights between Kuala Lumpur and Perth, offering travellers a wide range of departure times between the two cities.
+Fares start from around A$200 for flights from Kuala Lumpur to Perth (flight only, no baggage, seat or any other extras).

 Flight Details